51Degrees/device-detection-dotnet/README.md

 ## Dependencies

-Visual Studio 2019 or later is recommended.
+Visual Studio 2022 or later is recommended.
 Although Visual Studio Code can be used for working with most of the projects.

 The core device detection projects are written in C and C++.
 The Pipeline engines are written in C# and target .NET Standard 2.0.3.
-Example and test projects mostly target .NET Core 3.1 though in some cases, projects are available targeting other frameworks.
+Example and test projects mostly target .NET 6.0 though in some cases, projects are available targeting other frameworks.

 For runtime dependencies, see our [dependencies](https://51degrees.com/documentation/_info__dependencies.html) page.